raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}, with the exception that a DSOP Keepalive message resets only the keepalive interval timer, not the inactivity timeout timer.
+At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}, with the exception that a DSO Keepalive message resets only the keepalive interval timer, not the inactivity timeout timer.

 In addition, for as long as the client has an outstanding operation in progress,